IsraelCabrera/frigate/docs/docs/configuration/custom_classification/object_classification.md

 ## Training the model

-Creating and training the model is done within the Frigate UI using the `Classification` page.
+Creating and training the model is done within the Security UI using the `Classification` page.

 ### Getting Started